KCET Rank vs Percentile 2026: Step-by-Step Guide and Complete Details

 No. The KCET rank itself is fixed once announced.
 However, candidates may get better seat allotments in later counselling rounds depending on seat availability, not because of a rank change.

-How does tie-breaking affect final rank assignment in KCET?
+How does tie-breaking affect final rank assignment in KCET 2026?

 Does the KCET percentile differ by engineering branch preferences?

-Are separate ranks given for medical, agriculture, and engineering streams?
+Are separate ranks given for medical, agriculture, and engineering streams in KCET 2026?

 Yes.
-Each stream (engineering, pharmacy, agriculture/biology) has its own rank list based on the relevant subjects: Engineering: PCM marks; Medical/Pharmacy/Agriculture: PCB/PCM marks depending on stream.
+Each stream (engineering, pharmacy, agriculture/biology) has its own rank list based on the relevant subjects: Engineering uses PCM marks; Medical/Pharmacy/Agriculture uses PCB or PCM marks depending on stream.

 Does failing in one PCM subject affect KCET rank?